 We have been blessed with some wonderful dogs through the years at Lasso the Moon Alpaca Farm.
 Peekay, our Rhodesian Ridgeback and Mounty, our Great Pyrenees were the only two dogs we purchased from a breeder.
 All of our dogs since have been from rescues or “they found us”.
 We love our local shelters, they do such a great job.
 They are very clean, no kill shelters where the dogs and cats health and well being is taken very seriously.
 If you are looking for a new friend, cat or dog, check out these shelters: The Mountain Shelter, Castoff Pet Rescue and Logans Pet Rescue.

-The newest addition to our pack.
 Meet Lugg Nutt.
 He is probably the smartest dog we have ever had.
 Also quite possibly the laziest.
 They said he was a Great Dane mix at the shelter, but we are thinking more along the lines of Mastif or Pit.
 He loves people and loves the cats almost as much as he does the couch.

 Pumpkin Butt (aka: Moonshine, Shiner, Shunshine, Gator face).
 Is with out a doubt the funniest dog we have ever adopted.
 He is a real piece of work.
 Always has to have the last word.
 Such a loud mouthed love bug, this one!

 The Mountain Sheltersoon after our Ridgebacks passed.
 He reminds us so much of Peekay in his manors.
 A very independent thinker and a great guard dog!
 No rats or racoons aloud!!!
 The Plott hound is a breed developed in North Carolina to hunt boar.
 Unfortunately Worm passed in Spring 2020 from injuries from most likely another dog.
 We miss him so, so much!!

 Scrubbie was a